martivit/MSNA_EduAnalysis_and_xcrisis/README.md

 If a country file is missing, that country will simply not be added to the global dataset (the script checks `file.exists`).

-### The “source of truth” for comparability is the global metadata
-The global pipeline does not guess which indicators to use: it reads them from the metadata and uses the same list across countries.

 ## Repository structure and required files